Brain aneurysm repair

 After the Procedure

-A hospital stay for endovascular repair of an aneurysm may be as short as 1 to 2 days if there was no bleeding beforehand.
+A hospital stay for endovascular repair of an aneurysm may be as short as 1 to 2 days if there was no bleeding before surgery.

 After successful surgery for a bleeding aneurysm, it is uncommon for it to bleed again.

-The outlook also depends on whether any brain damage occurred from bleeding before, during, or after the surgery.
+The outlook also depends on whether brain damage occurred from bleeding before, during, or after surgery.

-Most of the time, open surgery or endovascular repair can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.
+Most of the time, surgical repair can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.

-You may have more than one aneurysm.
-After endovascular treatment (coiling), you will need to be seen by your health care provider every year.
+You may have more than one aneurysm or the aneurysm that was coiled might grow back.
+After coiling repair, you will need to be seen by your health care provider every year.

-Bederson JB, Connolly ES Jr., Batjer HH, Dacey RG, Dion JE, Diringer MN, et al. American Heart Association Guidelines for the management of aneurysmal subarachnoid hemorrhage: a statement for healthcare professionals from a special writing group of the Stroke Council, American Heart Association.
+Bederson JB, Connolly ES Jr., Batjer HH, et al. American Heart Association Guidelines for the management of aneurysmal subarachnoid hemorrhage: a statement for healthcare professionals from a special writing group of the Stroke Council, American Heart Association.
 Stroke.
 2009;40:994-1025.

 Meyers PM, Schumacher HC, Higashida RT, Barnwell SL, Creager MA, Gupta R, et al. American Heart Association Indications for the performance of intracranial endovascular neurointerventional procedures: a scientific statement from the American Heart Association Council on Cardiovascular Radiology and Intervention, Stroke Council, Council on Cardiovascular Surgery and Anesthesia, Interdisciplinary Council on Peripheral Vascular Disease, and Interdisciplinary Council on Quality of Care and Outcomes Research.
 Circulation.
 2009;119:2235-2249.